OpenSourceEconomics/econ-project-templates/src/documentation/analysis.rst

 Main model estimations / simulations
 =====================================

 Documentation of the code in **analysis**.
-Here's the core of the project.
-In case this step is very extensive, it may be useful to further break it up.
+This is the core of the project.
+In case this step is very extensive, it may be useful to further break the step up.

 Schelling example: